-Any person, not being an individual or a HUF, who is responsible for paying to a resident any sum by way of:-
+Every person other than an individual or a HUF, who is responsible for paying to a resident any sum by way of –

-Any remuneration or fees or commission by whatever name called, other than those on which tax is deductible under section 192, to a director of a company.
+(iii) any remuneration or fees or commission, by whatever name called, other than those on which tax is deductible under section 192, to a director of a company; or

 Example: Firm XYZ paid ₹ 25,000/- as fees for technical services and ₹ 20,000/- as professional charges to Mr. Red.
 Here firm XYZ is not liable to deduct TDS from payments made to Mr. Red as ₹ 30,000/- limit is separate for each item, namely fees for technical services and professional charges.